One of the biggest burdens in keeping Betta fish is cleaning the tank.

 Self-cleaning tanks come in two major varieties.

-- Gravity tanks like the NoClean Aquariums GravityFlow Self-Cleaning Betta Aquarium automatically pump waste out of the bottom of the tank as you add more water.
+- Gravity tanks like the NoClean Aquariums GravityFlow Self-Cleaning Betta Aquarium automatically pump the waste out of the bottom of the tank as you add more water.

 - Hydroponics tanks like the Back to the Roots Water Garden feature herbs or other plants that use fish waste as fertilizer while their roots filter the water.